Libertyville District 70

 This is a high-achieving school district with very involved parents.
 More than 80 percent of the teachers have master's degrees. (see ref. below, also see d70schools.org, school report card for more information.)
 All classes are taught by Highly Qualified Teachers.
 The district schools have always made AYP.

 All District 70 schools have been awarded the National Blue Ribbon of Excellence Award from the U.S. Dept. of Education, with several of the schools earning the award twice.
 The coveted National Blue Ribbon School award affirms the hard work of students, educators, families, and communities in creating safe and welcoming schools where students master challenging and engaging content.
 (Ref.
 U.S. Dept. of Education National Blue Ribbon Schools Program.)

 Adler Park, Butterfield, Copeland Manor, Highland Middle, and Rockland schools were honored in 2011 and 2010 with the highest academic award given by the Illinois State Board of Education for providing students with a high-quality education.
 Each of the five schools in Libertyville Elementary District 70 received the highest award, an “Academic Excellence Award.”
 In 2010, Academic Excellence Awards recognized 459 schools that have sustained very high academic performance over at least three years.
 In 2009, the District 70 schools were included with only 438 schools in the state to receive the award.
 In order to qualify for the award, those 438 schools showed they could sustain high student performance over at least three years.
 The award was given to schools where at least 90% of students met or exceeded state standards in 2007-2009 and 2008-2010.
 (Ref.
 Illinois State Board of Education website.)

 Adler Park Elementary School

 Adler Park has the smallest student population in the district, with 234 children attending for the 2021-22 school year and 33 staff members.
 Adler has been recognized as a U.S. Department of Education's National Blue Ribbon School twice, once in 2001 and then in 1991.
 The school opened in 1959, but closed in 1980 due to declining enrollment; it reopened in 1987, as a kindergarten through third grade building.
 Over time, the population grew, and fourth and fifth grades were added.
 The school is located at 1740 N. Milwaukee Ave.
 The principal is Dr. Kerri Bongle.
-The school mascot, The Adler 'Gator' was named "Sporty," in 1987 reopening inaugural student Andy Bokalders.
+The school mascot, the Adler 'Gator' (now named "Sporty") was created in 1987 by reopening inaugural student Andy Bokalders.